EcoDynIZW/Danabalan_Planillo_2023_eDNA/README.md

 --------------------------------------------------------------
 ## Scripts
 This project contains the R scripts to run the statistical analysis and create the figures included in the above paper.
+The scripts are prepared to be run setting the project folder as working directory.
+All packages required are included in the file "source_packages".
 The data required to run the scrips is provided in the "data" folder.
 The created figures are included in the "output" folder.
+There are three scripts that can be ran independently:
+* _R_script_map_study_area_: creates map of the study area or Figure 1 of the paper
+* _R_script_plot_summaries_: creates the figures 2, 3 and S1
+* _R_script_GLM_PCOA_: runs the statistical analyses and creates the associated figures 4 and 5